LaravelDaily/Booking-Com-Simulation-Laravel/course/03-properties-geolocation.md

 The next thing we'll work on is adding **real estate properties**: houses/homes to rent.
-In this particular lesson, we will focus on adding the **geographical data** and build a simple search by city, country and latitude/longitude.
+In this particular lesson, we will focus on adding the **geographical data** for city, country and latitude/longitude.

 ---